vaibhav18matere/books/README.md

 - 3. But up until the very end, our mind is ours.

 ### 24th APRIL => A PRODUCTIVE USE FOR CONTEMPT

 ### 25th APRIL => THERE’S NOTHING WRONG WITH BEING WRONG
 - Remember: you’re a free agent.
 When someone points out a legitimate flaw in your belief or in your actions, they’re not criticizing you.
 They’re presenting a better alternative.
 Accept it!

 ### 26th APRIL => THINGS HAPPEN IN TRAINING

 ### 27th APRIL => TURN IT INSIDE OUT
 - By examining situations from the inside out, we can be less daunted by them, less likely to be swayed by them.
 - Dig into your fear of death or obscurity, and what will you find?
 Turn some fancy ceremony inside out and you’ll find—what?

 ### 28th APRIL => WANTS MAKE YOU A SERVANT
 - Taking the money, wanting the money — proverbially or literally — makes you a servant to the people who have it.

+### 29th APRIL => WASHING AWAY THE DUST OF LIFE
+- Looking at the beautiful expanse (wide range) of the sky is an antidote to the constant pain, pettiness of earthly concerns (day to day problems / worries).
+- and it is good and sobering to lose yourself in that as often as you can.